ytopt-team/autotune/Benchmarks/ECP-Apps/readme.md

 cd xsbench-mpi
 * If you want to change the compiler mpicc (default), edit the file plopper/plopper.py. cd xsbench
-* make sure to start the ytopt conda environemnt yt conda activate yt
+* make sure to start the ytopt conda environemnt yt before running a test conda activate yt
 * use the run script run.bat to autotune XSBench ./run.bat